raphaelts3/articles/markdown/wyd2/1-intro-enc-dec.md

 ### Safe version

-The second version I built was after watching all [Crust of Rust](https://www.youtube.com/watch?v=rAl-9HwD858&list=PLqbS7AVVErFiWDOAVrPt7aYmnuuOLYvOa) videos, the main difference is does **not** use raw pointers, instead it uses `Cursor`, it's _slightly_ slower(probably not relevant in the production code) but it's much more readable and safer(literally no `unsafe` code).
+The second version I built was after watching all [Crust of Rust](https://www.youtube.com/watch?v=rAl-9HwD858&list=PLqbS7AVVErFiWDOAVrPt7aYmnuuOLYvOa) videos.
+The main difference is that it does **not** use raw pointers.
+Instead, it uses `Cursor`.
+It's _slightly_ slower (probably not relevant in the production code), but it's much more readable and safer (literally no `unsafe` code).
 This version is the following:

 ```rust
     pub fn decrypt_cursor(raw_data: &mut Vec<u8>, keys: &[u8]) -> Vec<u8> {